-- 7.5 The Council would expect applications to be supported by the following documents:
+- 7.3 The Council would expect applications to be supported by the following documents:

-- An Environmental Impact Assessment (EIA)
+- Environmental Impact Assessment (EIA)

-- A Transportation Assessment
+- Transportation Assessment

-- A Design & Access Statement
+- Design & Access Statement

-- A Car Parking & Accessibility Strategy
+- Car Parking & Accessibility Strategy

-- A Phasing Plan
+- Phasing Plan

-- A Master Plan
+- Final Master Plan

-- A Planning Statement
+- Planning Statement

-- A Travel Plan
+- Travel Plan

-- A Sustainability Appraisal
+- Sustainability Appraisal

-- A Statement of Community Involvement
+- Statement of Community Involvement

-- A Landscape Statement
+- Landscape Statement

-- A draft Section 106 agreement (Heads of Terms)
+- Draft Section 106 agreement (Heads of Terms)

-based upon the requirements of this Planning Framework
+based upon the requirements of this Planning

+Framework

-- A detailed checklist demonstrating how all the principles and requirements set out in this Planning Framework have been addressed - 7.6 The EIA and the Transport Assessment should be comprehensive documents that cover the whole development (all three applications). - 7.7 This Planning Framework and Masterplan seeks the regeneration of an established town centre.
-Therefore, in accordance with PPS6, the Council do not require applications for retail development to be supported by evidence of quantitative and qualitative need, impact, scale and the sequential approach.
+- A detailed checklist demonstrating how all the principles and requirements set out in this Planning Framework have been addressed - 7.4 The Final Masterplan, EIA, the Transportation Assessment and Phasing Plan should be comprehensive documents that cover the whole development (all applications). - This Planning Framework and Masterplan seeks the regeneration of an established town centre.
+Whilst the location of the new retailing in the town centre of Flitwick accords with the town centre first approach of PPS6 Planning for Town Centres, the scale needs to relate to the role and function of the centre within the wider hierarchy and catchment served, to ensure that it is of an appropriate type and scale, and fits into the centre and complements its role and function.
+The planning application will need to provide evidence that the scale of the retailing proposed, in particular the new Tesco store, is appropriate.